satvik-1203/satvik-1203/README.md

 # Hello there 🙋‍♂️

-Passionate about UI/UX and building softwarte.
+Passionate about UI/UX and building software.
 I try to leetcode daily and write a blog every other week.
 [Check it out](https://isatvik.com/)

 ### Education ###